kaltura/playkit-js-kava/docs/kava-parameters.md

 - Should be in format of integer.
 - Possible values
-  - 3 - pre play request stream error
+  - 3 - pre play request stream error (Play was not requested from video element)
-  - 1 - pre-playing stream error
+  - 1 - pre-playing stream error (First frame was not rendered)
-  - 2 - mid stream error
+  - 2 - mid stream error (First frame was already rendered)

 ---